strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 :Required: true
 :Notes:
+  - The date of birth must not be in the future.
-  If the date of birth is unknown, the following approaches should be used:
+  - If the date of birth is unknown, the following approaches should be used:

     - If the age of the person is known, the age should be used to derive the year of birth